Extending the life of luminaires

 Nigel HarveyChief Executive at Recolight

-• Chair of the UK’s WEEE Producer Compliance Scheme (PCS) trade association, the WEEE Scheme Forum (WSF) since 2011, and a director of WSF Ltd since 2013.
+• Chair of the UK’s WEEE compliance scheme trade association, the WEEE Scheme Forum (WSF) since 2011, and a director of WSF Ltd since 2013.

-Nigel has published over 80 articles on both WEEE and lighting over the last five years.
-He was voted Lux Magazine’s first ever Person of the Year in 2012 and has been named as one the UK’s 100 most influential people in the waste/resources industry every year for the last six years.
+Nigel has published over 40 articles on WEEE and lighting over the last four years.
+He was named the first ever Lux Magazine Person of the year in 2012 and has been listed as one the UK’s 100 most influential people in the waste/resources industry for several years.
+He is also a climate activist.

 Simon FisherFounder & Director of F Mark